darao1/MusicAndMHClassifier/README.md

 Creating a Classifier to guess the mental illness most experienced by people with a certain favourite genre.

+Creating a classifier that predicts the music platform used most by certain individuals.

+Hypothesising that if I know the ages of the users, I can guess what streaming platform they use.

+Labels: Streaming Platform

+1st Feature: Ages

 ### My Process

 - Created a virtual environment within created folder